keijack/python-eureka-client/README.md

 http_client.set_http_client_class(MyHttpClient)
 ```

+You can find an example in this [issue](https://github.com/keijack/python-eureka-client/issues/35#issuecomment-706510869)

 ### Logger

 The default logger is try to write logs to the screen, you can specify the logger handler to write it to a file.